pytorch/serve/examples/torchrec_dlrm/README.md

 ### TorchRec DLRM Example

 This example shows how to serve a Deep Learning Recommendation Model (DLRM) with TorchRec on a single GPU (CPU is currently not yet supported by this example).
-It requres at least 15GB of free GPU memory to run.
+It requires at least 15GB of free GPU memory to run.
 The DLRM is an open source model for personalization and recommendation use cases published by Meta.
-More informatino can be found in this [paper](https://arxiv.org/abs/1906.00091) and this [blog post](https://ai.facebook.com/blog/dlrm-an-advanced-open-source-deep-learning-recommendation-model/).
+More information can be found in this [paper](https://arxiv.org/abs/1906.00091) and this [blog post](https://ai.facebook.com/blog/dlrm-an-advanced-open-source-deep-learning-recommendation-model/).
 TorchRec is Meta's open source library for recommender systems in Pytorch.
 More information on TorchRec can be found in the [official docs](https://pytorch.org/torchrec/).

 --- **This example requires CUDA version >= 11.3**  ---

-In this example we will first create and archive the DLRM into a mar file which is subsequently registered in a TorchService instance.
-Finally, we run an inferent using curl.
+In this example we will first create and archive the DLRM into a mar file which is subsequently registered in a TorchServe instance.
+Finally, we run inference using curl.

 To create the model and archive it we simple need to run